Why Returning from Maternity Leave Feels Harder Than Expected: What Actually Helps

 • “What’s the outcome this meeting needs to produce?”

 Healthy boundaries are not a sign you care less.
-They’re how you stay excellent over time.
+They are how you stay excellent over time, and how you protect the energy you need to do your best work.

-4) Redefine momentum (it’s not the same as overwork)
+4) Redefine what momentum looks like, because it’s not the same as overwork

 Try a weekly rhythm like:

-• Share your top priorities and progress with your manager (briefly).
+• Sharing your top priorities and progress with your manager briefly

-Done well, this keeps you trusted and on track without relying on exhaustion as a strategy.
+Done well, this approach keeps you trusted and on track without relying on exhaustion as a strategy.

 A Final Thought

 Coming back after maternity leave is not just a logistical shift.
-It’s often an identity shift.
-You’re integrating a new part of your life into how you lead, how you decide, and how you define success.
-That can feel tender and it can also be powerful.
+It's an identity shift, and one that most workplaces don't acknowledge or prepare you for.
+You're integrating a new part of your life into how you lead, how you make decisions, and how you define what a good day looks like.
+That can feel tender and disorienting, and it can also be surprisingly clarifying if you give yourself the space to navigate it intentionally.

 Start small: